Multicultural grants program

 - that duplicates existing services available to the community

 - set-up or running costs of a business

-- purchase of capital equipment - including hardware or software
+- buying capital equipment including hardware or software

-- retrospective funding for projects, functions and services, already started or completed, or items that have already been provided or previously purchased
+- items that have already been provided or previously purchased

 - deficit budgets